 Palm Sunday is perhaps one of the single most manic days in the Church Year.
-In a matter of mere moments we go from the victorious and joyous procession of palms, to the veiling of the cross with black cloth and reading the Passion narrative of our Lord.
+In a matter of mere moments we go from the victorious and joyous procession of palms, to the vitriolic cries for murder of the crowds at Jesus trial.
 Why not just have Palm Sunday and save Jesus' death for Good Friday?

-I think that perhaps those who put together the lectionary saw the beauty and significance of the contrast.
-A time of great joy seemingly swallowed up by a time of unimaginable sorrow and darkness.
+I think there is great beauty and significance in the contrast.
+A time of great joy swallowed up by a time of unimaginable sorrow and darkness.
 But more than that, the beautiful reality that the truth of the Palm Sunday processional cries actually find their answer in the man stripped of every last bit of dignity, and raising His voice in a cry of agony before dying the sinner's death, forsaken by God.
 This is the King of the Jews.
 This is your King, O Christian.
 Though blinded by unbelief, the soldiers were absolutely right to bow the knee before Jesus and hail Him as the king of the Jews.
 And not just King of the Jews but King of all creation.
-It was precisely in His being marred beyond human semblance, reviled, blasphemed, crushed, and pierced that Jesus is Lord.
+It was precisely in His being marred beyond human semblance, reviled, blasphemed, crushed, and pierced that Jesus is our conquering Lord.
 There on Golgotha, the prayer of Hosanna was answered with a rock-splitting, temple curtain-tearing "Yes!"
-Because there, upon the blood-soaked and scourged-striped flesh of the truest man who is also true God, was laid all of our guilt.
-There Jesus ended Satan's tyrannical rule and raised the banner of victory over sin and death.
+Because there, upon the blood-soaked and scourge-striped flesh of the truest man who is also true God, was laid all of our guilt that our salvation would reign down from God on high.
+There Jesus ended Satan's tyrannical rule and raised the banner of victory over sin and death by taking away the judgment of certain eternal condemnation that stood against us.

 Darkness is going to descend upon us for the next five days as we draw closer to Mt.
 Calvary.
-It can at times become very emotional as we meditate on the unimaginable suffering of our Lord; even more when we face honestly the reason that it couldn't be any other way.
+It can at times become very emotional as we meditate on the unimaginable suffering of our Lord; even more when we face honestly the reason that it couldn't be any other way because of the great depth of our sin.
 However, what Jesus doesn't want you to do is feel sorry for Him.
 In the midst of our sorrows and contrition Jesus would have us rejoice because He gladly did what was necessary for us.
 The crowds didn't fully understand what was about to happen but they were right to celebrate and urge our Savior on nonetheless.
 The King has come to drive a spear through Satan's heart, to overthrow His enemies forever, and to establish His kingdom of righteous and peace to which all men are invited.
 "Yes, Jesus!
 Ride on!
 Ride on!
-The wrath and stripes are hard, the agony beyond human comprehension.
+The wrath and stripes are hard to bear, the agony beyond human comprehension.
 But Your death, and only Your death, will undo death for all men.
 Your judgment and condemnation will break the chains of sin that bind men to the pit of eternal judgment.
 Ride on, Jesus!
 Ride on and conquer!
-Ride on and crush the serpent's head by allowing him to crush your heal!
+Ride on and crush the serpent's head by allowing him to crush your heel!
 Ride on and set us free!
 Hosanna!"